JustasBud/dvmkv2mp4/README.md

 # dvmkv2mp4 - Convert any Dolby Vision/HDR10+ MKV to MP4 that runs on many devices

 ## Build Docker image
 Currently the image works only on x64 Linux.
-Also note that the final image size will be close to 6 GB which is normal as it includes the Tesseract OCR models.
+This fork does not include Tesseract data.

 To build your Docker image run the following command:
 ```